reflexces/reflexces-adi-jesd204/README.md

 ### Launching the Demo with IIO Oscilloscope

-NOTE: There is no need to install or run IIO Oscilloscope until the JESD links are debugged and running on Achilles.

-IIO Oscilloscope is an ADI GUI application use for plotting captured data from various FMC evaluation boards.
+IIO Oscilloscope is an ADI GUI application used for plotting captured data from various FMC evaluation boards.
 It can run under Windows or Linux.
 The Windows installation uses a self-extracting installer and is fast and easy to setup.
-The Linux installation requires building the source code.
+The Linux installation requires compiling the source code.

 To install and run under Windows:
 1. Download the installer file **adi-osc-setup.exe** from the [ADI IIO Oscilloscope github page](https://github.com/analogdevicesinc/iio-oscilloscope/releases/tag/v0.14-master).